Financial Aid Frequently Asked Questions

 I am going to be married during the school year for which I am applying for financial aid.
 Can I file as married?

-No. You must indicate your marital status as of the date you are completing the FAFSA application.
-You cannot update your FAFSA due to a change in your marital status.
-Contact the Office of Financial Aid about your change in circumstances.
+You must indicate your marital status as of the date you are completing the FAFSA application.
+You can update your FAFSA due to a change in your marital status after you are married.

 What if I have unusual circumstances?